 Here’s a list of the four Grand Slam events on the calendar and everything you need to know about betting on the Grand Slams in Colorado:

 The Grand Slam events are the biggest on the tennis calendar, but the ATP and WTA tours also feature a number of signature events that attract major media attention and betting interest.
-Colorado sports betting apps will most likely post markets for the following major ATP and WTA events in 2021:
+Colorado sports betting apps will most likely post markets for the following major ATP and WTA events:

 The biggest difference between men’s and women’s tennis is the length of the matches in Grand Slams.
 Men play the best of five sets in Grand Slams, while women’s matches are the best of three sets.